Paul-Dempsey/pachde-CHEM/doc/preset.md

 # CHEM Preset

-**Preset** provides fast access to all the presets installed on your device.
+**Preset** provides fast access to the presets installed on your device.

-When first added to Rack and connected to an EaganMatrix device, **Preset**  automatically scans for available presets on the device.
+When starting to use a new EaganMatrix device or first using CHEM Preset and Play, you must first manually build databases for System and User presets on the device.
-Once System presets have been scanned, a list is saved in the Rack User folder and you generally don't need to scan again.

-While scanning is active, a spinning CHEM logo appears over the **Preset** and **Core** modules.
-Avoid playing the Haken device or interacting with Rack while preset scanning is in underway.

-By default User presets are always scanned when you open the User tab the first time in a session.
-This ensures that the list is always current with what you may have loaded, unloaded, or edited.
-If you don't edit presets often and want to avoid the scan, you can choose *Use cached User presets* from the *Preset Actions* hamburger menu in the middle right of the module.
-When using cached presets, a scan occurs only once for a given EM device.
+The process of building the databases can take a significant amount of time (which is why it isn't automatic).
+This can take nearly an hour on Osmose for System presets.

+Scanning System and User presets is initiated from the [**Core** module](./core.md#chem-core) **Core actions menu**.
+See the [**Core** module documentaiton](./core.md#chem-core) for details.

 ![CHEM Preset module](./image/preset.png)